Professor of Development Studies

 His professional journey began in 2011-2012 as a Postdoctoral Researcher in Plant Molecular Cell Biology, Graduate School of Science, Kyoto University.
 In 2012, he worked as an Assistant Professor at Graduate School of Agriculture, Kyoto

-Senior Economist with the Food and Agriculture Organization of the United Nations
+Senior Economist, Food and Agriculture Organization of the United Nations